Aldaviva/Fail2Ban4Win/Readme.md

 ## Behavior

-1. Fail2Ban4Win runs in the background as a Windows service.
+1. Fail2Ban4Win runs in the background as a Windows Service.
 1. Configuration comes from a JSON file in the installation directory.
 1. Fail2Ban4Win listens for Event Log events from various logs and event IDs.
 1. When a matching event is created, Fail2Ban4Win extracts the client's IP address from the event data.
 The IP address is aggregated into a /24 subnet IP range.